Marvin redesign

 Solution

-Marvin's redesigned experience offers more intuitive interactions and allows for more flexibility and support for those accessing care, and reduces time to perform common tasks.
+Marvin's redesign offers more intuitive interactions and reduces time to perform core tasks.

 How did I get here?
 Research.